dangduomg/minibuntu/README.md

 # minibuntu
  A set of Ubuntu spins with a mission for smallness.

-Right now contains four spins:
+Right now contains five spins:
 - base (internal)
 - rescue
 - calatest (internal)
 - carl (private, tailored to @carldev14)
+- canon (this is the canonical distro; can be referred simply as "minibuntu")

 # What is special about minibuntu
 Compare minibuntu-rescue with SystemRescue: